yoratoni/clua/doc/DPC.md

     ever, try to load them when the compiler walks inside the directory, maybe by trying to re-run the default part every time it enters a new directory.

+## DPC103:
+    Logging & sys.exit(1) are necessary for this main static method, thinks about adding them.